 • Airport Staff: At Keflavik International Airport(KEF), the primary gateway to Iceland, airport staff are proficient in English.
 They can assist with directions, flight information, and other traveler needs.

 • Car Rental Services: Companies like Hertz Iceland offer excellent customer service in English.
-From booking your rental to picking up and returning the car, Hertz Iceland’s staff are well-equipped to communicate effectively with native English speakers.
+From booking your rental to picking up and returning the car, staff are well‑equipped to communicate effectively with native and non‑native English speakers alike.

 • Tour Guides: Tour guides across Iceland, whether for glacier hikes, Northern Lights tours, or cultural excursions, are typically fluent in English.
 They provide informative and engaging experiences, making it easy for English-speaking tourists to fully enjoy the Iceland attractions.

 In addition, many restaurants and cafes have English menus, and most tourist attractions provide information in English.
-This widespread use of English in tourism-related services ensures that visitors can travel around the country without worrying about language barriers.
+This widespread use of English in tourism‑related services ensures that visitors can communicate in Iceland without worrying about a serious travel to Iceland language barrier.

 do they speak english in Iceland